Uli the Farmhand

 Uli the Farmhand (German: Uli, der Knecht) is a 1954 Swiss romantic comedy film directed by Franz Schnyder and starring Hannes Schmidhauser, Liselotte Pulver and Heinrich Gretler.
 It is based on the classic 1841 novel of the same name by Jeremias Gotthelf.
 It tells of a wayward young man who eventually settles down.

 It was a popular box office success, drawing more than a million and a half viewers in Switzerland.
 It was also exported to Austria and West Germany, enjoying success in these countries as well.
 It was followed by a sequel Uli the Tenant.

 Production

 The film's sets were designed by the art director Max Röthlisberger.
 It was made with backing from the Swiss government, and had a budget of around 600,000 Swiss Francs.
 Leopold Lindtberg was originally planned to direct the film, but was replaced by Schnyder.
-It was shot at the Rosenhof Studios in Zurich and on location around Bern.
+It was shot at the Rosenhof Studios in Zürich and on location around Bern.